-QUESTIONS Assessor Checklist of Questions for POA 7: Effective Tax Dispute Resolution Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: What legal rights and review processes are available to taxpayers who wish to dispute a tax assessment resulting from an audit?
+QUESTIONS Assessor Checklist of Questions for POA 7: Effective Tax Dispute Resolution Indicator Questions to be asked in assessing each dimension Examples of evidence What legal rights and review processes are available to taxpayers who wish to dispute a tax assessment resulting from an audit or other administrative process (property valuation)?
 Do taxpayers exercise their legal rights in practice?
 Sources of background material include: Core tax laws and general tax administration laws.
 Web site and other information published by the tax administration regarding taxpayer dispute rights and related procedures.
-P7-23 Existence of an independent, workable and graduated dispute resolution process Scoring method M2 Dimension 1.
+Existence of an independent, workable and graduated dispute resolution process.
+Scoring method M2 Dimension 1.
 The extent to which an appropriately graduated mechanism of administrative and judicial review is available to, and used by, taxpayers.
 Does a tiered review mechanism of the following kind (or variant thereof) exist?
 First stage-administrative review (i.e. independent review within the tax administration)?
 Preferably, it should be a single (i.e. not multi-layered) review process.
 Second stage-review by an independent specialist tax tribunal, review board or committee, or court where the taxpayer is dissatisfied with the outcome of an administrative review?
 Is an alternative fast-tracked dispute resolution process involving arbitration in place?
 Final stage-review by a higher appellate court to resolve remaining disputes concerning legal interpretation and facts?
-Is the graduated mechanism of administrative review process perceived by taxpayers to be sound?
+Is the graduated mechanism of administrative and judicial review available to all taxpayers, and is it used?
+Is the administrative review process perceived by taxpayers to be sound?
 If the dispute mechanism is rarely used, what is the underlying reason for this?
 Reasons may include, for example, prohibitive costs of challenging an assessment through the courts; excessive delays in getting a hearing and decision on the matters in dispute; or lack of taxpayer confidence that a fair hearing will be given.
-On the other hand, the reason may be that the high standards Field observation by the TADAT assessor that there is an appropriately graduated mechanism of administrative and judicial review available to taxpayers and is routinely used.
+Field observation by the TADAT assessor that there is an appropriately graduated mechanism of administrative and judicial review available to taxpayers and is routinely used.
 Provisions contained in core and general tax administration laws setting out the framework of an appropriately graduated mechanism of review.
 Web site and other information published by the tax administration describing the graduated process of administrative and judicial review.
 Reports on findings of perception surveys.
 Documented record/s of meetings with stakeholder groups (e.g., chambers of commerce, peak industry bodies, and tax intermediaries).